littledivy/covid19-pune/README.md

 ## March 14

-5 more teste positive in Pune City.
+5 more test positive in Pune City.

 ## March 13